 It appears as a relinking/missing media problem that can’t be fixed.
 You can have the same drive as the editor with all the same media and it won’t relink.
 The key is in the session notes – is there an error about multi-channel audio files?

 The other errors:

 - “some clips had invalid bounds and were adjusted or deleted”

 - “Some elements were dropped because they are beyond the maximum session length”

 How it looks in the Pro Tools timeline

 When this multi-channel issue happens, it may reflect in the timeline as well.
 In the below example, all 7 tracks should look exactly the same (in terms of region placement and length) but instead looks like this:

-One known workaround is to export a Final Cut Pro XML from Premiere.
+One workaround that for sure works is to export a Final Cut Pro XML from Premiere.
 It can be opened in Final Cut Pro 7 (the last version that allows AAF export), or X2Pro Audio Convert.
-Another workaround is to export an AAF with embedded media, not link to source media.

 Takeaways for Premiere editors (if you’re exporting for post-production sound